NHMDenmark/Mass-Digitizer/README.md

 The DaSSCo project is tasked with digitizing millions of specimens.
 To speed this process along, there needs to be a way to rapidly fill in data on 'storage', 'taxonomy', etc. The Mass Digitization App is here to achieve this goal.

 ### Installation
 Installation is done using a setup file that will ensure all dependencies are in place.
 The installer will also add a clean local database for registering entries in a "DaSSCo" folder under the user's documents folder.
-Be mindful to backup the database file upon reinstallation, so it is not overwritten and and data in it erased.
+Be mindful to backup the database file upon reinstallation, so it is not overwritten.

 Downloads:
 (https://github.com/NHMDenmark/DaSSCo/releases/)

 #### University of Copenhagen PCs

 Please note that for any PCs administered by the University of Copenhagen, special permissions are required to install any non-standard software, which includes the DaSSCo Mass Digitization App.
 These permissions are mediated by the Heimdal Agent installed on all KU-IT computers.
-You can find instructions on how to do so on KUs intranet here: [Install software - administrator rights](https://kunet.ku.dk/employee-guide/Pages/IT/KU-computer.aspx?searchHitHighlight=heimdal)
+You can find instructions on how to do so on KUs intranet here: [Install software - administrator rights](https://kunet.ku.dk/employee-guide/Pages/IT/KU-computer.aspx?searchHitHighlight=heimdal).
+Also, during the very first installation, you may be confronted with a Windows security window, since the software has not been signed digitally by Microsoft.
+You can ignore the security warning and click to install anyway.

 ### Usage